Factors that influence home value

 3. Updates and upgrades

-Any renovations done on a property increases property value immensely, especially more older properties.
-Some spaces that can really make a significant effect on the value of a home are like the bathroom and kitchen.
+Any renovations done on a property increases property value immensely, especially older properties.
+Some spaces that can really make a significant effect on the value of a home are the bathroom and kitchen.

 The outer appearance of the home can also increase value.
-One should consider tarting up spaces like the garden which can increase value upto 20%.
+One should consider tarting up spaces like the garden which can increase value up to 20%.

 4. Home age and condition

 Home age plays a major role in value.
-Normally when a property is brand new it attracts more buyers/investors and are willing to pay more because they will not incur any major real estate renovation costs or repairs.
+Normally when a property is brand new it attracts more buyers/investors and is willing to pay more because they will not incur any major real estate renovation costs or repairs.

 Condition of the home is another consideration buyers look into, they would rather buy a house that is well maintained than a new one that requires major renovations.

 It is important to check the sale price of similar properties in the neighborhood in order to establish the proper value.
 You can compare in terms of;